 Define information about a static session.
-For instance, ID gives it's name (use '' for spaces); AntHgt allows the antenna height to be changed (value in m); Start/EndTime define time range in TOW or seconds since 1980 (see IsSec80 flag); IsSec80=on/off; UseFix indicates whether fixed static solution is to be used (0=off, 1=use, 2=check distance and time, see FIX_AUTO com-
+For instance, ID gives it's name (use '' for spaces); AntHgt allows the antenna height to be changed (value in m); Start/EndTime define time range in TOW or seconds since 1980 (see IsSec80 flag); IsSec80=on/off; UseFix indicates whether fixed static solution is to be used (0=off, 1=use, 2=check distance and time, see FIX AUTO comuse in terms of statistical handling.

-STD_MODE = AUTO/ELEV/CN0/STANDARD
+STD MODE = AUTO/ELEV/CN0/STANDARD

-This is the type of weighting mode that the measurements will use in terms of statistical handling.
+This is the type of weighting mode that the measurements will deviation's refer to.

-STD_REF = REFCN0 REFELEV CN0_V These are the reference values that the measurement standard deviation's refer to.
 V in SD = V+10-cno/10 (note: scaled by